saawsm/SW32/docs/firmware.md

 The firmware for the SW32 is open-source and mostly written in C. It makes use of both [pico-sdk](https://github.com/raspberrypi/pico-sdk){:target="_blank"} and [esp-idf](https://github.com/espressif/esp-idf){:target="_blank"}
 frameworks.

 It can be acquired by downloading precompiled binaries or built directly from source.
-Many settings can be changed even after the firmware has been built, so unless you make significant hardware changes, you can use precompiled firmware most of the time.
+Unless you make significant hardware changes, you can use precompiled firmware most of the time.

 ## Precompiled Firmware